Johnny Hotshot Tuscadero (Johnny Mincks) – Arizona

 “I would love to be an Official Spokesperson for the National Day of the Cowboy.
 I’m just happier than a coyote at a jack rabbit convention to be offered the position.”
 Hotshot Johnny.

 Kelsee Bradshaw is honored to support her pioneer heritage and love of horses and rodeo as she rides life’s trail.
-Kelsee lives the Western way of life as she was raised; riding horses and being involved in 4H, competing in and judging horsemanship, riding reining horses, doing some breakaway roping, riding as an outrider for the Wells Fargo Stagecoach, earning the title of Miss Rodeo USA 1st Runner up 2006, and being a member of the Cowgirls Historical Foundation, a group whose mission is to preserve and promote the Western and Cowboy lifestyle through education, charity organizations and public events, and performing on a drill team at events such as pro rodeos, The Rose Bowl and Equestfest.
-The sport of rodeo plays a big part in Kelsee’s life and the history of her family.
+Kelsee lives the Western way of life.
+She was raised riding horses and being involved in 4H, competing in and judging horsemanship, riding reining horses, breakaway roping, riding as an outrider for the Wells Fargo Stagecoach.
+She is a member of the Cowgirls Historical Foundation, a group whose mission is to preserve and promote the Western and Cowboy lifestyle through education, charity organizations and public events, and performing on a drill team at events such as pro rodeos, The Rose Bowl and Equestfest.
+In 2006, Kelsee earned the title of 1st Runner up to Miss Rodeo USA.
+The sport of rodeo plays a big part in her life and the history of her family.
 She is the Arizona state spokesperson for the International Professional Rodeo Association and has served on the Gilbert Days rodeo committee.
 Kelsee is honored to be one of the national spokespersons for the National Day of the Cowboy organization.

-In addition to Kelsee’s passion for horses, she is heavily involved in other facets of her life, including earning state and national titles in cheerleading and having coached a number of teams in cheerleading and track & field.
+In addition to Kelsee’s passion for horses, other facets of her life include having earned state and national titles in cheer leading and having coached a number of teams in cheer leading and track & field.
 Kelsee is honored to be a featured cowgirl model for the talented western artist, Jim Knauf.
 Community and church involvement is of great importance to her, where she enjoys singing and serving.
 She has been in school and church choirs, as well as a finalist in the Star of the West country talent competition.

 Kelsee attended Arizona State University and Scottsdale Community College where she earned a degree in Equine Science and continued on to work at South Valley Large Animal Clinic in Utah.
-She now works for Wild West Performers, a western event company, and enjoys integrating the lifestyle she loves into all kinds of events through planning and marketing.
+She now works for Wild West Performers, a western event company, and enjoys integrating the lifestyle she loves into all kinds of events, through planning and marketing.
 Kelsee loves the outdoors; camping, fishing, trail riding, and most of all, spending time with family.
-The thing she is most proud of is her marriage to Colter Bradshaw, in April ’07.
-They reside in Coolidge, Arizona with their baby girl, Bryton Odie Bradshaw!
+The thing she is most proud of is her marriage to Colter Bradshaw, in April 2007.
+Kelsee and Colter reside in Chandler, Arizona, with their two daughters, Bryton and Lizzy, and their two sons, Cager and Beau.

-Kelsee firmly believes, “It is up to us to honor and revere the past so that we have more respect for life today and in the future.
+Kelsee believes, “It is up to us to honor and revere the past so that we have more respect for life today and in the future.
 We need to support our Western heritage in everything we do and say, personally, politically, and indefinitely.”
-As an ambassador for the Western way of life, she would like to encourage the true cowboy spirit within to inspire us to live for patriotism, history, hard work, and a good honest handshake!
+As an ambassador for the Western way of life and the National Day of the Cowboy, she would like to encourage using the true cowboy spirit within to inspire us to live for patriotism, history, hard work, and a good honest handshake!

 Lee Anderson – Arizona

-Lee and Dusty participate in as many parades and western events as possible, where you’ll usually see them carrying the National Day of the Cowboy flag.
-They present a striking image with their historic costumes and tack, and Dusty clearly loves being the center of attention as he dances under the National Day of the Cowboy official banner.
+Lee and Concho participate in as many parades and western events as possible, where you’ll usually see them carrying the official National Day of the Cowboy flag.
+They present a striking image with their historic costumes and tack, and Concho clearly loves being the center of attention as he dances under the National Day of the Cowboy official banner.

 Lee began promoting the National Day of the Cowboy long before he became an official spokesperson, so we’re especially pleased to have him join us in this capacity.

-Lee Anderson has a new book entitled “Developing the Art of Equine Comminication,” scheduled for publication in May, 2012.
-If you’ve ever seen Lee on either of his amazing horses, Concho or Dusty, you know he knows exactly what he’s talking about (no pun intended) when it comes to conversing with horses!
+Lee Anderson has a book out entitled “Developing the Art of Equine Communication.”
+If you’ve ever seen Lee on either of his amazing horses, you know he knows exactly what he’s talking about (no pun intended) when it comes to conversing with horses!

 I’m not bragging here, but just to let you know, I’m a Thoroughbred and as blue-blooded as they come.
 I’m a race track rescue horse standing seventeen hands and weighing over 1300 pounds.
 In 2007, at the age of 7, I fell in a race at Turf Paradise in Phoenix, Arizona and went end-over-end a couple of times at close to 35 mph.
 That usually ends a racing career, even though I had no permanent physical injuries.
 Still, a wreck like that usually effects us race horses mentally…we tend to get too cautious in a race.
 Be that as it may, Lee Anderson adopted me through a trainer friend and after a year of healing, loafing, and learning how to be a horse again, Lee began educating me in the centuries old tradition of the Spanish Vaqueros (cowboys).